Sonos soundbars are an excellent option for getting better audio from your TV.

 Unfortunately, there isn't an easy answer.

-All the options listed below are workarounds that will help you play that movie with a DTS soundtrack on your Sonos soundbar.
+The options listed below are workarounds that will help you play that movie with a DTS soundtrack on your Sonos soundbar.

 So, if you were hoping for a simple solution, you are out of luck.